Explore’s Teresa Mozley travelled to Africa on our Namibia Lodge Safari tour.

 The variety: from 46° in the desert to a chilly stroll by the sea; you can do a dolphin cruise in the morning and a desert tour in the same afternoon.

 The drives may be long, but there are so many things to see along the way, and short stops to see amazing trees/birds/insects/plants/views etc

 Ok, this is Africa, and not everything is going to be perfect but, as our tour leader said: If things run to time and don’t go wrong, you are not getting the true Africa experience!
 Myself and the group I travelled with all really enjoyed the tour, so much so that one group member was in tears at the end because he said it was the best holiday he had ever had and he couldn’t imagine ever having such a good one again.
 Nobody else actually cried, but most were totally ecstatic over all they had seen and done, me included!

-Experience the Namibia Lodge Safari tour for yourself or find out about more of our safaris in Africa.
+Experience the Namibia Lodge Safari tour for yourself.